 Step 5.
 Find and right-click "Google" then choose "Delete".

-Now you have successfully and completely uninstalled Google Chrome from your computer.
-Go to Microsoft Store to reinstall Google and see whether the "Chrome not downloading files" still exists.
+Now that you've completely uninstalled Google Chrome from your computer, go to the Microsoft Store to reinstall it and see if the "Chrome not downloading files" issue still persists.

-Disable all extensions that work as download managers since they may interfere with file downloading of Chrome.
+Disable all extensions that work as download managers since they may interfere with file downloading in Chrome.

 Step 2.
+To see all the enabled extensions in your Chrome, go to Chrome menu (three dots on top right corner) > More tools > Extensions.
 Then you will see all the enabled extensions in your Chrome.